 Rule 5 – Without a seat, three legs of a stool are useless

-In 2017, there were a number of high profile incidents where poor CR performance lead to significant loss in valuation and reputation.
+In 2017, there were a number of high profile incidents where poor CR performance led to a significant loss in valuation and reputation.

 - Uber faced a number of management harassment allegations that resulted in a valuation loss of $10 billion.
 Uber has since hired its first Chief Diversity Officer to launch a diversity and inclusion initiative and help address and mitigate the culture issues they face.